Housing Schemes and Grants

 In addition, you may receive a Proximity Housing Grant of $20,000 if you buy a resale flat to live near (i.e. within 4km) your parents or child, or $30,000 if you buy a resale flat to live with your parents or child.

 Flexibility for Young Couples

 Deferment of Income Assessment for Housing Grants and Loan

 First-timer couples who (a) are full-time students or in full-time National Service, or (b) have recently completed their studies or National Service and are planning for marriage, can apply for a flat first.
 You can defer your income assessment for housing grants and loan till nearer to your key collection appointment.

 Staggered Downpayment Scheme

 The Staggered Downpayment Scheme lets you pay your HDB downpayment in two instalments.
-If at least one applicant is aged 30 years or younger at the point of application, as a first-timer couple, you can just pay the 10 per cent downpayment in two stages – 5 per cent when you sign the Agreement for Lease, and the remaining 5 per cent upon taking possession of your new flat.
+If at least one applicant is aged 30 years or younger at the point of application, as a first-timer couple, you can just pay the downpayment in two stages – 5 per cent when you sign the Agreement for Lease, and the remainder upon taking possession of your new flat.

 Parenthood Provisional Housing Scheme

 The Parenthood Provisional Housing Scheme is an additional interim housing option for eligible citizen families waiting for their new flats to be completed.
 Families may qualify if they have booked an uncompleted flat under the HDB Sales Exercise, and have a monthly household income of $7,000 or below.